-Terbinafine 250 mg/day for two to four weeks has been used for the treatment of Majocchi's granuloma [73,74].
-A case series of seven successfully treated patients, including one patient receiving systemic immunosuppressants for chronic lymphocytic leukemia, led to the recommendation of pulse therapy with itraconazole 200 mg twice daily for 1 week per month for 2 months .
+Terbinafine 250 mg per day for two to four weeks has been used for the treatment of Majocchi's granuloma in adults [31,32].
+A case series of seven successfully treated patients, including one patient receiving systemic immunosuppressants for chronic lymphocytic leukemia, led to the recommendation of pulse therapy with itraconazole 200 mg twice daily for one week per month for two months .
 Treatment regimens with griseofulvin and daily itraconazole have also been suggested .

 DERMATOPHYTID (ID) REACTIONS — Autoeczematization reactions (also known as id reactions) are secondary dermatitic eruptions that occur in association with primary, often inflammatory, skin disorders.
 The term dermatophytid reaction describes this occurrence in relation to a dermatophyte infection.
 The pathogenesis may involve an immunologic reaction to fungal antigens similar to a delayed-type hypersensitivity response .

 The management of dermatophytid reactions involves the successful treatment of the dermatophyte infection; this may be compromised if the reaction is mistaken for a drug eruption related to antifungal therapy.
 Topical corticosteroids and antipruritic agents are typically used for acute management.
-In rare cases, systemic glucocorticoids may be indicated.
+Rarely, systemic glucocorticoids are needed.